All links go directly to official Lafayette, Tennessee government websites.

 About Lafayette, Tennessee

-Key landmarks in Lafayette include the Macon County Courthouse, a historic building that reflects the architectural style of the early 20th century, and the nearby Lafayette City Park, which offers recreational facilities and green spaces for residents and visitors.
+Key landmarks in Lafayette include the Macon County Courthouse, a historic building that reflects the architectural style of the early 20th century, and the nearby Lafayette City Park, which offers recreational facilities and green spaces for everyone.
 Economically, Lafayette has a strong agricultural presence, with the annual Macon County Fair showcasing local farming and livestock, contributing significantly to the local economy.
 The fair, held each August, draws participants and visitors from surrounding areas, highlighting the importance of agriculture in the region's history and economic development.

 Jail & Inmate Records